pamelaluis/func-scala/README.txt

-This repository contains all exercises done for each week of the course "Functional Programming with Scala" by Martin Odersky, provided through coursera.
+This repository contains all exercise work done for each week of the course "Functional Programming with Scala" by Martin Odersky, provided through coursera.
+Each folder W1, W2... represent work done for week1, week 2, etc.